CALENDARAUTO function is a Power BI Date and Time Function in DAX which returns table with single column which contains a contiguous set of dates.

 - CALENDARAUTO ignores calculated tables and calculated columns searching for date columns.
 Only the data in model are used to search for date columns.

 - CALENDARAUTO function returns an error, if the model does not contain any datetime values which are not in calculated columns or calculated tables.

 fiscal_year_end_month an integer value from 1 to 12 that represent the end month of fiscal year.
 It is an optional.

 Here we have a “Global Super Store” data model, and you can see there are two date columns “Order Date” and “Ship Date”

 Lets take a look on Max and Min dates for “Order Date” and “Ship Date” columns that is returned by Summarzie table.

-There are many ways for checking a max and min dates in dataset, you can also directly go to the Data model and sort the required date columns in ascending and desceding order to see the Max and Min date, or can create a separate measure to get the Max and Min dates or you can quickly check by creating a summarize table.
+There are many ways to check max and min dates in dataset, you can directly go to the data model and sort the required dates column in ascending and descending order to see the Max and Min dates, or you can create a separate measure to get the Max and Min dates also you can quickly check by creating a summarize table.

-For better understanding, here have created a summarize table that returns the max and min dates so that you can quickly see all dates togther and compare.
+For better understanding, here have created a summarize table that returns the max and min dates so that you can quickly see all dates together and compare.

 Using CALENDARAUTO function for generating dates

 As you know, CALENDARAUTO generates the single column dates and the range for date will be generated based on a min and max dates present in the data model.